hriprsd/tf-web-app-ion/README.md

 # tf-web-app-ion
-This repo holds terraform code for creating AWS infrastructure
+Repo holds terraform code used for running Terraform job for Alpha DevOps project